sentinel-hub/custom-scripts/sentinel-2/ozone_column_over_snow/README.md

 ## Description of representative images

 Total Column retrieval from a Sentinel-2 L1C image acquired over Dome C, Antarctica on 8th February 2021.
 On that date, the Total Ozone Column was uniform over the area.
 Interestingly, the algorithm not being designed to retrieve values over built-up structures highlights the research station quite well!
+The average Total Ozone Column (excluding the research station) is 296 DU in this figure.

 ![ozone](fig/2021-02-08_ozone.jpg)